blockmatic-icebox/powerstack/README.md

 ## Styling

-We are going to leverage TailwindCSS as css framework for our React components.
-Following its Utility First approach to develop faster with high quality.
+PowerStack uses a Utility-First approach with TailwindCSS to develop faster with high quality.

 This is a [great interview with TailwindCSS founder](https://open.spotify.com/episode/2NCNJ3AqEjALX2xza3JKkE?si=ZbnuQrwOT-C4agFxC6yTjg).